Aceinna/docs_openrtk/useOpenRTK/APP.rst

                     cd .\python-openimu\openrtk_data_parse
                     python openrtk_parse.py -p <file path>

-   A few decoded "csv" files are generated from the "user_<time>.bin" and "debug_<time>.bin" output, each of the "csv" contents are described in its file header.
+   A few decoded "csv" files are generated from the "user_<time>.bin" and "debug_<time>.bin" output, the content of each of the "csv" files is described in its file header.

+ * (Optional) Run the "convbin.exe" program inside "bin" folder after cloning the github repo `RTKLIB <https://github.com/tomojitakasu/RTKLIB>`_ to decode the logged RTCM files to obtain RINEX format of GNSS raw data.